ivan-sincek/penetration-testing-cheat-sheet/README.md

 While scanning for vulnerabilities or running any other intensive scans, periodically check the web application/service in case it crashed so you can alert your client as soon as possible.
 Also, many times you might get temporarily blocked by the web application firewall (WAF) or some other security product and all your subsequent requests will be invalid.

-If a web application all of sudden stops responding, try to access the web application with your mobile data (i.e. use a different IP).
+If a web application all of sudden stops responding, try to access the web application with your mobile data (i.e., use a different IP).
 It is possible that your current IP was temporarily blocked.

 Send an email message to a non-existent address at target's domain, it will often reveal useful internal network information through a nondelivery notification (NDN).